 Want to eat healthy on a budget?
 It is possible and not as hard as you may think.
 You can likely even save more money than you did while eating processed food.

 It’s a new year and many of us are trying to eat better and reduce our spending.
 We often believe these two things can’t go together.
-Isn’t health food expensive?!
-Well it can be but there are ways to eat healthy and cut your grocery bill.
+Isn’t health food expensive?
+Well, it can be but there are ways to eat healthily and cut your grocery bill.

 While some things I buy would be cheaper if I got the less healthy version there would be a bigger cost to my health.
 Over the years I have found ways to reduce my overall grocery spending to make up for some of the pricier items.
 And don’t worry, you don’t have to become an extreme couponer or anything.

 I’ll admit I let some of these things stop being habits lately and our grocery costs have suffered.
 I’m getting back to my good habits this year and going to see just how low I can get our grocery costs.
 We need food, I love food, but I don’t want to spend all of our money on it.

 It really is all about habits.
 These things start to become second nature once you’ve done them for a while.
 And you have the motivators of more money and feeling better.